Best Taylor Guitars 2024: Our Pick Of The Finest Taylor Acoustic guitars You Can Buy Today

 (Image credit: Future)

 Curating a list of the best Taylor guitars was never going to be an easy task – there are just so many.
-Since it was founded by Bob Taylor and Kurt Listug in 1974, Taylor has become one of the world’s most respected guitar manufacturers, with a reputation for innovation, high build standards, and an industry-leading commitment to the use of sustainable tonewoods.
+Since it was founded by Bob Taylor and Kurt Listug in 1974, Taylor has become one of the world’s most respected guitar manufacturers, with a reputation for innovation, fantastic build standards, and an industry-leading commitment to the use of sustainable tonewoods.
 Now, under the leadership of design guru Andy Powers, the Californian company is soaring to even greater heights.

+Today, Taylor’s range is more diverse than ever.
+From the budget-friendly, Mexican-made Academy series to the luxurious Presentation series, there’s a Taylor acoustic for every player, style, budget, and taste.
 Our guide to the best Taylor guitars available today reflects the firm’s desire to improve and refine its craft, offering players a wide choice of models for home, stage, and studio.
-Whether you're a strummer, fingerstyle player, regularly gigging guitarist, or just want something to noodle on at home, we've picked out the top choices for you.

 Best Taylor guitars: Our top picks